A Word-Centered Church in an Age of Experience

 Introduction

 We live in an age captivated by experiences, emotion, and spiritual sensation.
-Many believe that God’s power is found in dramatic signs, emotional environments, or atmosphere.
-But Scripture teaches that the power of God is revealed through His Word and by His Spirit working through it.
+Many believe that God’s power is revealed through dramatic signs, emotional environments, or the right atmosphere.
+Yet Scripture teaches that the power of God is made known through His Word and by His Spirit working through it.

 Experiences may stir emotions, but the Word transforms hearts.